Demo

 The first step is to look for vendors who offer fast, cost-friendly (or free,) and effective implementations.
 Choose vendors who offer a ‘ready to go’ cloud service.
 With less implementation time, you can get an increased time to value.

-An efficient software usage monitoring app will analyze your usage and help you reduce the expenses due to unused and underutilized apps.
+An efficient software usage monitoring and tracking app will analyze your usage and help you reduce the expenses due to unused and underutilized apps.

 This can easily be done by looking at the usage metrics of all the applications present in your software library.